Stanking11/STANY-TXR-ZMD/README.md

 ### 2. Get Session ID

-You will need a session ID to run the STANY-TECH-XMD.
+You will need a session ID to run the STANY-TXR-ZMD.
 Click the button below to obtain your session ID.if any error in loading site try vpn:

 > **1️⃣Pair Code (Session ID)**